-The Company operates as a specialty retailer of hard surface flooring and related accessories through retail stores located in the United States and through its website.
-Operating segments are defined as components of an entity for which discrete financial information is available and that is regularly reviewed by the chief operating decision maker ("CODM") in deciding how to allocate resources to an individual segment and in assessing performance.
-The Company's CODM is its Chief Executive Officer.
-The Company has determined that it has one operating segment and one reportable segment as the CODM reviews financial information presented on a consolidated basis for purposes of allocating resources and evaluating financial performance.
-In addition, the Company concluded that economic and operating characteristics are similar across its retail operations, including the net sales, gross profit and gross margin, and operating income of its retail stores as well as the product offerings, marketing initiatives, operating procedures, store layouts, employee incentive programs, customers, methods of distribution, competitive and operating risks, and the level of shared resources across the business.
+The Company operates as a multi-channel specialty retailer and commercial flooring distributor.
+The Company primarily sells hard surface flooring and related accessories through retail stores located in the United States and through its website.

+Operating segments are defined as components of an enterprise for which discrete financial information is available that is evaluated regularly by the chief operating decision maker ("CODM") for purposes of allocating resources and evaluating financial performance.
+The Company's CODM, its Chief Executive Officer, reviews financial information presented on a consolidated basis, accompanied by information about the Company's two operating segments, Floor & Decor Retail and Spartan, for purposes of allocating resources and evaluating financial performance.
+The Spartan segment, which engages in commercial flooring distribution and is entirely comprised of the Company's Spartan subsidiary that was acquired during the second quarter of fiscal 2021, does not meet the materiality criteria of ASC 280, Segment Reporting ("ASC 280"), and is therefore not disclosed separately as a reportable segment.
+Specifically, the Spartan segment's revenue, gross profit, operating income, and total assets are immaterial in relation to the Company's consolidated revenue, gross profit, operating income, and total assets.

+The Company concluded that the economic and operating characteristics of its one reportable segment, Floor & Decor Retail, are similar across its retail operations, including the net sales, gross profit and gross margin, and operating income of its retail stores as well as the nature of products and services offered, customer base, marketing initiatives, operating procedures, store layouts, employee incentive programs, methods of distribution, competitive and operating risks, and the level of shared resources across the business.